It was pretty clear the body wasn't going to go in the back of Roma's SUV. The legs were hanging out, almost touching the driveway.

 "That's not what I'm doing," I said.
 "Trust me."

-Maggie was my closest friend in Mayville.
-We’d met when I’d joined the tai chi class she taught, and bonded over our mutual love of the cheesy reality show Gotta Dance.
-She was a talented collage artist, but I’d never seen her so worked up about a commission.
+Maggie was my closest friend in Mayville Heights.
+We'd met when I'd joined the tai chi class she taught, and bonded over our mutual love of the cheesy reality show Gotta Dance.
+She was a talented collage artist, but I'd never seen her so worked up about a commission.

 She chewed her lip for a second, then caught herself.
 Putting both hands on her stomach, she took several slow, deep breaths.
 "Sorry," she said.
 "This whole project is making me crazy.
 Do whatever you were going to do."
 She reached over and opened the passenger's door.